 My next job was at a small county-run historic site.
-We were also free (your tax dollars at work), and also had a donation basket at the end of the tour.(1) The idea that the better the experience provided, the better the donation seemed to be true.
+We were also free (your tax dollars at work), and had a donation basket at the end of the tour.(1) The idea that the better the experience provided, the better the donation seemed to be true.
 Yes, there were people who paid only the “suggested” donation, but many offered more.
 There was something of an unofficial and friendly competition amongst the staff to see who could earn more per tour.

 This suggests it’s not money that’s the barrier.
-Could it be that our story, our interpretation, or our programming wasn’t engaging enough to them?
+Could it be that our story, our interpretation, or our programming wasn’t engaging enough to them?(2)

 We never knew.
 There were never resources for market research to ask people who weren’t at the site why they weren’t coming.
-The most commonly given reason (unscientifically collected) for why they were coming was that they had passed our large sign on a local pike for years and that day they finally had a moment to stop in.
+The most commonly given reason (unscientifically collected) for why they were coming was that they had passed our large sign on a local road for years and that day they finally had a moment to stop in.

-So maybe the visitors know something we don’t about ticket pricing – that they go to what’s appealing them, avoid what’s not, and money is not necessarily the reason.
+So maybe visitors know something we don’t about ticket pricing – that they go to what’s appealing them, avoid what’s not, and money is not necessarily the reason.

 - It had a sign saying “Donations gleefully accepted.”